MileHacker Logo

 • Mid-range: 2-star and 3-star hotels provide more comfort, with air conditioning, attached bathrooms, and often in-house dining.

 • Luxury: A few 4-star hotels offer modern amenities, multi-cuisine restaurants, swimming pools.
-True 5-star international luxury hotels are limited.
+True 5-star international luxury accommodations are limited.

 • For highest luxury, look to larger nearby cities like Indore.